UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Synthetic natural gas offers the advantage of utilizing existing pipeline infrastructure but faces challenges regarding production costs and environmental impact.

-Like any major shift in energy infrastructure, the push toward synthetic fuels comes with distinct advantages and notable financial drawbacks.
-To better understand how SNG measures up against traditional fossil fuels, we’ve broken down the main trade-offs to explain why this manufactured gas is becoming a significantly larger part of the global energy conversation.
+Like any major shift in utility infrastructure, the push toward synthetic fuels comes with distinct advantages and notable financial drawbacks.
+To better understand how this manufactured fuel measures up, we’ve broken down the main trade-offs.

 Pros:

-• Uses existing pipeline infrastructure natively, eliminating the need for massively disruptive and expensive new city construction.
+• Grid injection compatibility: Uses existing pipeline infrastructure natively, eliminating the need for massively disruptive and expensive new city construction.

-• Can be stored seasonally in vast underground caverns, offering grid reliability that modern battery banks currently cannot match.
+• Seasonal reliability: Can be stored safely for months in vast underground caverns, offering grid stability that modern battery banks currently cannot match.

 Cons:

-• Coal-based SNG is not an environmentally friendly option and ultimately prolongs societal reliance on heavy fossil fuel operations.
+• Variable environmental impact: Coal-based SNG is not an environmentally friendly option and produces significant lifecycle emissions.

-• SNG still releases carbon dioxide ($CO_2$) when burned inside your home, although Bio-SNG generally offsets this release during the raw production phase.
+• Combustion emissions: SNG still releases carbon dioxide ($CO_2$) when burned inside your home, although Renewable Natural Gas (RNG) and biomass alternatives effectively offset this release during the raw production phase.

 Infographic illustrating synthetic gas mixing with existing gas for a home, plus a utility report.